Fernando María Muñoz y Borbón, 2nd Duke of Tarancón

-Fernando María Muñoz y Borbón (April 27, 1838 – December 7, 1910), or Fernando Muñoz, 2nd Duke of Tarancón and Riánsares, was the second son and fourth child of the Maria Christina, Regent of Spain, and her morganatic husband Agustín Fernando Muñoz, Duke of Riánsares.
-He was thus the half-brother of Queen Isabella II.
+Fernando María Muñoz y Borbón (April 27, 1838 – December 7, 1910), also known as Fernando Muñoz, 2nd Duke of Tarancón and Riánsares, was the second son and fourth child of the Maria Christina, Regent of Spain, and her morganatic husband Agustín Fernando Muñoz, Duke of Riánsares.
+As such, he was the half-brother of Queen Isabella II.

 Biography

-In 1840, he was exiled from Spain with his parents when Baldomero Espartero, Prince of Vergara, took power, before returning to Madrid in 1843.
+In 1840, Fernando María Muñoz y Borbón was exiled from Spain along with his parents when Baldomero Espartero, Prince of Vergara, took power.
+They returned to Madrid in 1843.
+However, in 1847, the queen mother was once again exiled to France with her children, settling in Rueil-Malmaison.

-In 1847, the queen mother was again exiled to France with her children and settled in Rueil-Malmaison.
-During this exile, his older brother, Agustín died at the age of 18 without descendants on July 15, 1855.
-His two other brothers, Juan Muñoz, Count of Recuerdo, and José Muñoz, Count of Gracia, died as well.
-Fernando, as the only surviving son of the couple, inherits the titles of his older brother and becomes Duke of Tarancón and Viscount of Rostrollano.
+During this period of exile, Fernando faced significant family losses.
+His older brother, Agustín, died without descendants on July 15, 1855, at the age of 18.
+His other brothers, Juan Muñoz, Count of Recuerdo, and José Muñoz, Count of Gracia, died as well.
+As the sole surviving son, Fernando inherited his older brother's titles, becoming the Duke of Tarancón and Viscount of Rostrollano.

-In 1873, on the death of his father, he became the Duke of Riánsares and Montmorot.
-After the restoration of 1874, he returned to Spain under the reign of his nephew, Alfonso XII, who named him Grandee of Spain.
+In 1873, upon his father's death, Fernando became the Duke of Riánsares and Montmorot.
+Following the restoration of the monarchy in 1874, he returned to Spain during the reign of his nephew, Alfonso XII, who conferred upon him the title of Grandee of Spain.

 Marriage and descendants

-On September 11, 1861, he married Eladia Bernaldo de Quirós González de Cienfuegos who gave him eleven children:
+On September 11, 1861, he married Eladia Bernaldo de Quirós González de Cienfuegos, daughter of José María Bernaldo de Quirós Llanes, 7th Marquis de Campo Sagrado, who gave him eleven children: